simonmortensen23/Project1/README.md

 ### Navigation
 - Featured at the top of the page, the navigations shows the websites name in the left corner: "VIKINGS" that links to the home page.
 - The other navigation links are set to the right: Home, Timeline, Newsletter.
 Timeline and Newsletter links to new pages on the website.
 - The navigation is in a font that resembles viking runes, and a color that contrasts the background.
 Chosen colors were used during the viking age.

-- The navigation clearly tells the name of the website and makes it easy to navigate around the website.
-The user can always see what page is active as the active page is underlined in the header.
+- The user can always see what page is active, as the active page is underlined in the header.

   ![image](https://user-images.githubusercontent.com/43667190/147686872-9a808c85-f601-4a36-8e7b-2c7c9d9e766e.png)

 ### The introduction

 - The introduction presents the content of the website, using the color of the navigation bar to keep the color theme.
 And using the viking rune font theme.
-- This section tells the user what opportunities the website contains.
+- This section shows the user what opportunities the website has.

 ![image](https://user-images.githubusercontent.com/43667190/147696044-7d00480f-33a1-44a7-81af-1ca47694af75.png)

-### The Myths and Facts section
+### The crashcourse section

-- The Myts and Facts section will allow the user to get a crash course of the viking age through the video.
+- The crashcourse section will allow the user to get an introduction to the vikings by wathing the video.
-- The myth & facts boxes interactive and will redirect you to a youtube video when clicked.
+- This section also contains four fact boxes with well known myths.
+The boxes are also interactive and will redirect the the user to a youtube video explaining the myth.

 ![image](https://user-images.githubusercontent.com/43667190/147686927-e20f90c0-5c42-4917-ac07-a6637f7b9cd8.png)

 ### Footer

 - The footer contains relevant links to external historical websites and youtube.
 The links will open to a new tab to allow easy navigation for the user.
 - The footer helps the user to external webites for more in-depth knowledge.